aregtech/areg-sdk/docs/DEVELOP.md

 ### Attributes

-_Attributes_ in services are data that clients can subscribe to get update notifications when data is changed.
+_Attributes_ in services are data, which is similar to Publisher-Subscriber (PubSub / data centric solution).
+The clients may dynamically subscribe and unsubscribe on data update and get notifications.
 The attributes are listed in the section `<AttributeList>`.
-The type of attribute must be possible to stream in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
+The type of attribute must be possible to serialize in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

-> 💡 The data of an `Attribute` is always available for the client.
-As soon as the client subscribes on the attribute data, it will receive at least one notification of the current value and a flag, indicating the validation state of the data.
-If on first notification the data state is _invalid_ the client may receive second notification with the valid value sent by servicing component.<br>
+> 💡 The data of an `Attribute` is always available for the clients.
+As soon as the client subscribes on the attribute data, it receives at least one notification with current cached value and a flag of validation state.
+If data was not cached or invalidated, the first notification may indicated _invalid data_ state then shortly receive second notification directly from the serverindicating the actual value and data state.<br>
-> 💡 It is important to check the state flag to make correct reaction.
-The attribute notification callback has semantic `void onAttributeNameUpdate( const DataType & AttributeName, NEService::eDataStateType state )`, where the _AttributeName_ is the name of and the _DataType_ is the type of the attribute.
-The attribute data is valid only if `state` parameter is equal to `NEService::eDataStateType::DataIsOK`.
-In all other cases the data value is invalid and can be ignored or the error can be handled.<br>
+> 💡 It is important to check the data state to make correct reaction.
+The attribute update callback has semantic `void onAttributeNameUpdate( const DataType & AttributeName, NEService::eDataStateType state )`, where _AttributeName_ is the name and _DataType_ is the type of the attribute.
+The attribute data is valid only if `state` parameter is `NEService::eDataStateType::DataIsOK`.
+In all other cases it should be eithered ignored or the error should be handled.<br>
-> 💡 All attributes in the same service interface must have unique names and the type of all attributes must be streamable.

 *An example of declaring attribute to notify only on value change:*
 ```xml